 - Candidates from a variety of educational backgrounds are invited to apply.

 The American University in Cairo Presidential Associates Program does not have a campus process.
-The national deadline is typically mid-January.
+The national deadline is typically mid-January or early February.
 The application process is lengthy and requires many months of preparation.

 Should I apply?

 Important information, which can help you determine if the American University in Cairo Presidential Associates Program is right for you, can be found here: https://stanford.box.com/Should-I-Apply-General-Handout

 Additional information on the American University in Cairo Presidential Associates Program, including application criteria, can be found at: https://www.aucegypt.edu/about/leadership/president/associates-program